Build & Release Cadence

 |Patches||Same as the corresponding Snapshot/LTS release||Users are encouraged to adopt patch releases as soon as they are available for a given release.|

-You can find available releases on the releases page, and if you’re the adventurous type, you can learn about our daily builds on the daily builds wiki.
+You can find available releases on the releases page, and if you’re the adventurous type, you can learn about our development builds on the development builds wiki.
 You can find high-level releases notes for each LTS release here.

 Our naming scheme for LTS releases is: